-The executable mymain.exe is then run with a command line like and should give the same output as before.
+The executable mymain01 is then run with a command line like

 '''

-./mymain.exe mymain.cmnd > mymain.out
+./mymain01 mymain01.cmnd > myout01

 '''

 In addition to all the internal Pythia variables there exist a few defined in the database but not actually used.
 These are intended to be useful in the main program, and thus begin with Main:.
 The most basic of those is Main:numberOfEvents, which you can use to specify how many events you want to generate.
 To make this have any effect, you need to read it in the main program, after the pythia.readFile(...) command, by a line like